smaya-a/pythagorean/index.markdown

 The division of the fragments of treatises into sections is mine; that of the
 letters follows Städele...
 All translations are mine."

+## Theano to Euboule
+### English

+1. I hear that you are spoiling your children.
+The task of a good mother,
+however, is not to endeavor to please her children, but instead to train them
+in self-restraint.
+Beware that you don’t act like an indulgent mother rather
+than a loving one, because pleasure ingrained in children leads to a lack of
+discipline.
+For what indeed is more pleasing to the youngsters than an
+ingrained pleasure?
+You must, my dear, nurture your children without
+corrupting their nature.
+Nurture can corrupt children’s nature when their
+minds seek, and their bodies experience pleasures, and thus they become
+intellectually lazy and physically weak. [^10]
+2. We should train the children we raise to face fear – even if this means
+they may have to grieve and suffer – so that they do not become slaves to
+such emotions, eager for pleasures and intolerant of hardship, but instead
+develop the utmost reverence for what is right, abstain from pleasures and
+withstand hardships.
+You should not make them gluttonous for food,
+spoiled with diverse pleasures, and wild through their unrestrained childish
+games, or allow them to say and try everything they want, while you are
+afraid when they cry, are proud when they laugh, laugh when they hit the
+nurse or insult you, provide shade in the summer and heat in the winter, and
+many other luxuries.
+Poor children know none of these (luxuries) and are
+brought up more easily, grow up not the worse for it, and turn out much
+stronger.
+3. You, however, nurse your children like the progeny of Sardanapalus,
+weakening the nature of your sons through luxurious living.
+What can
+become of a child who cries if he does not eat soon enough; who, when he
+eats, seeks pleasure in fancy food; who is exhausted when it is hot, shakes
+and collapses when it is cold; who argues when someone criticizes him,
+suffers when someone doesn’t satisfy his whims, is annoyed whenever he is
+not chewing, wastes time on idle pleasures, and wanders around endlessly
+mumbling to himself?
+4. Therefore, my dear, knowing that spoiled children when they grow up
+to be men, become slaves (scil. to passion), be careful to take away such
+pleasures, by making their meals austere rather than luxurious, allowing
+them to endure hunger and thirst, and even cold, heat, and shame before
+their peers and superiors.
+For only in this way can they become noble in
+spirit whether they are praised or reprimanded.
+For hardships, my friend,
+are a sort of dye mordant to which children are exposed when their virtue is
+perfected, and those who have been dipped long enough wear the hue of
+virtue as something of their own.
+So, make sure, my dear, that because of
+(your) indulgence, your children do not acquire the vices of insolence and
+utter worthlessness, in the same way that poorly tended vines bear inferior
+fruit.

+[^10]: Literally: “they become pleasure-seeking in their souls, pleasure-loving in their bodies, and their souls become lazy and their bodies too weak.”

 ## Theano to Nicostrate
 ### Greek